michael-collins/feeling-responsive/collections/_assignments/project-2.md

 * Scientific or data-driven simulations and visualizations
 * Projection mapping (projecting video onto structures or surfaces).

-**The video should contain 30 seconds of animation ±5 seconds.** While this may not seem like a very long time for an animation, it's actually quite a lot of work to make 30 well crafted and polished seconds in terms of animation, modeling and materials, and rendering quality.
+**The video should contain 30 seconds of animation ±5 seconds at 24fps and be in 16:9 aspect ratio.** While this may not seem like a very long time for an animation, it's actually quite a lot of work to make 30 well crafted and polished seconds in terms of animation, modeling and materials, and rendering quality.

 ### Production Process (All steps required)